NHSDigital/communications-manager-api/docs/tests/post_v1_message-batches/validation.md

 <br/>

 **Asserts**
-- Response returns a 400 ‘Invalid value’ error
+- Response returns a 400 ‘Invalid Value’ error
 - Response returns the expected error message body with references to the invalid attribute

 | Value                    | Description                                                               |